Table of Contents

 Solo female travel in South Africa

 South Africa isn’t the world’s easiest destination for solo female travel so it may not be optimum for first-timers.
-I visited South Africa solo after having built up my confidence in Southeast Asia.
+I visited South Africa solo after having built up my confidence travelling solo in Europe and Southeast Asia.

-For someone from a small town in England, it feels unnatural to take precautions on a daily basis, but you adjust because safety is your priority.
+For someone from a small town in England, it feels unnatural to take precautions on a daily basis, but you adjust because your priority is safety as a solo female traveller.
 It’s a small price to pay to experience a country as jaw-droppingly beautiful and culturally rich as South Africa.

 Solo travel in South Africa – the positives